 CPC example for a small company

 Consider the following scenario.
-Let’s say your company has been around in the marketplace for five years.
+Let’s say your firm has been around in the marketplace for five years.
 You already have a predictable cash flow and a rather steady stream of clients.
-During a thorough Brand Strategy workshop you’ve successfully identified your core target audience that you will be focusing your marketing efforts on.
+During one of our modules you’ve successfully identified your core target audience that you will be focusing your marketing efforts on.
 Now you need to determine your budget for online CPC-based ads.

 You will have to work backwards.
 Think of how many new clients you want to get.
 Let’s say your business objective is to get two new clients that will generate additional revenue in the excess of 90 000 USD per year.
 The average lifecycle of a client is five years.
 The average gross profit margin per client is 20%.